javedsolutions/IIITA-B.Tech-PSP2026-Problem-Solving-Using-Programming-Course/Unit_1_Introduction_to_Computers_and_Hardware_Demo/computer_hardware_memory_cpu_io.md

 # 35. References and Further Reading

-1. SATHEE / IIT Kanpur, **Computer System** — introductory material covering CPU, memory, input/output and system buses. citeturn0search0
+1. SATHEE / IIT Kanpur, **Computer System** — introductory material covering CPU, memory, input/output and system buses.
-2. University of Rhode Island, **How Computers Work: The CPU and Memory** — introductory discussion of CPU, memory, buses and I/O. citeturn0search1
+2. University of Rhode Island, **How Computers Work: The CPU and Memory** — introductory discussion of CPU, memory, buses and I/O.
-3. NIOS, **Computer Fundamentals** — introductory treatment of computer components, input, processing, storage and output. citeturn0search13
+3. NIOS, **Computer Fundamentals** — introductory treatment of computer components, input, processing, storage and output.
-4. Engineering LibreTexts, **Input and Output** — discussion of I/O as communication between an information-processing system and the outside world. citeturn0search8
+4. Engineering LibreTexts, **Input and Output** — discussion of I/O as communication between an information-processing system and the outside world.
 5. Standard C programming and computer organization textbooks for further study of pointers, memory, CPU organization, I/O and system architecture.

 ---

-## Instructor Note

-A useful teaching sequence for this topic is:

-**Hardware overview → CPU → Memory → I/O → C variables → `scanf()` → `printf()` → pointers → arrays → hardware-oriented mini project**

-Students should be encouraged to ask not only **“What does this C statement do?”** but also:

-> **“What happens inside the computer when this statement executes?”**

 That question helps connect introductory programming with computer architecture and engineering problem solving.